...

 Cost of the UAE Residence visa

-• For one year, the UAE residence visa application fees typically range between AED 1,000 and AED 3,000.
+• A 1-year UAE residence visa ranges from AED 1,000 to AED 3,000.

-• Additionally, a two-year UAE family visa cost 2025 is generally around AED 2,200 without insurance.
+• A 2-year UAE family visa in 2025 is approximately AED 2,200 without insurance.

-• A 3-year UAE residence visa cost can be around AED 3700 without insurance and AED 5,472 with insurance.
+• A 3-year UAE residence visa costs around AED 3,700 without insurance, or AED 5,472 with it.

 Step-by-Step Guide to Obtaining a Residence Visa Dubai